Good and Evil

 Media, Memory, and Desire

-PHI 2550 / Refer to NME 2550 in New Media Courses (School of Film and Media Studies) for description.
+NME 2550 Refer to New Media Courses (School of Film and Media Studies) for description.
+Formerly also offered as PHI 2550, with no prerequisite.

 Philosophy and the Arts: Modernism and Postmodernism